pgenie-io/demo/README.md

 ### What's Inside

-- **hasql/** — A complete Haskell library with type-safe query functions
+- **haskell/** — A complete Haskell library with type-safe query functions
-  - Type-safe functions for each SQL query in `queries/`
-  - Data types corresponding to your database schema
-  - Properly typed parameters and return values
   - Ready to use with the [hasql](https://hackage.haskell.org/package/hasql) library

+- **rust/** — A complete Rust library with type-safe query functions
+  - Ready to use with the [tokio-postgres](https://crates.io/crates/tokio-postgres) library

 ## Try It Yourself